XOM Stock Risk & Deep Value Analysis

 What is the DVR Score for Exxon Mobil Corp (XOM)?

-As of April 6, 2026, Exxon Mobil Corp has a DVR Score of 2.0 out of 10, placing it in the "Risk Trap" category.
+As of June 4, 2026, Exxon Mobil Corp has a DVR Score of 2.0 out of 10, placing it in the "Risk Trap" category.
 This score is generated by our AI-powered deep value analysis framework that evaluates growth potential, financial health, competitive moat, and risk factors.

 What is the risk level for XOM stock?

-Our analysis rates Exxon Mobil Corp's overall risk as Conservative.
+Our analysis rates Exxon Mobil Corp's overall risk as Moderate.
 This assessment considers execution risk, market risk, financial risk, competitive risk, and regulatory risk.
 For a full breakdown, see the risk analysis section above.

 What is the P/E ratio of XOM?